stahta01/wxwidgets_svn/docs/readme.txt

-                wxWidgets 3.1.0 Release Notes
+                wxWidgets 3.0.2 Release Notes
                 =============================

-Welcome to the latest development release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.
+Welcome to the latest stable release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.